apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 ## Visualizing your models

-In MXNet, you can use the `Block.summary()` method to print a summary of the model's outputs and parameters.
-Currently, the method works for networks that use `HybridBlocks` and `Blocks`; however, the method should be called **before** the `net.hybridize()` method and after the network has been initialized.
-The `Block.summary()` method requires one forward pass through your network.
-You will be using your original data from above.
+In MXNet, the `Block.Summary()` method allows you to view the block’s shape arguments and view the block’s parameters.
+When you combine multiple blocks into a model, the `summary()` applied on the model allows you to view each block’s summary, the total parameters, and the order of the blocks within the model.
+To do this the `Block.summary()` method requires one forward pass of the data, through your network, in order to create the graph necessary for capturing the corresponding shapes and parameters.
+Additionally, this method should be called before the hybridize method, since the hybridize method converts the graph into a symbolic one, potentially changing the operations for optimal computation.

 Look at the following examples

-- layer: your single layer network
+- layer: our single layer network
 - Lenet: a non-hybridized LeNet network
-- net_Hybrid: your MLP Hybrid network
+- net_Hybrid: our MLP Hybrid network

 ```python
 layer.summary(x)